Master of Science in Health & Wellness Management

 |HWM 790||Health and Wellness Management Capstone Course||3|

-Dr. Christine Vandenhouten PhD, RN, APHN-BC, CPH, Associate Professor and Academic Director of the Master of Science in Health and Wellness Management program.
+Dr. Christine Vandenhouten PhD, RN, APHN-BC, CPH, Professor, Chair of Nursing and Health Studies, and Academic Director of the Bachelor of Science in Health Information Management & Technology.
 BSN (1986) Marian University, Fond du Lac, WI; MSN (1991) University of Wisconsin- Oshkosh; Ph.D.
 (2008) Marquette University, Milwaukee, WI.

 Fields of interest: Health Policy, Healthcare Finance, Program Assessment and Evaluation, Emotional intelligence/leadership styles, Community/public health, global health, Interprofessional healthcare, Leadership on Boards of Directors.